EzioArchiveLand/Blargboard-1.2.4-MRS/README.md

 Depending on the versions, your update may involve running extra scripts to fix certain things.
 Make sure to follow those instructions.

-Updating from Blargboard 1.0 isn't covered.
+Updating from Blargboard 1.0 and mrs 1.2.1-1.2.2 isn't covered.

 To update from Blargboard 1.2, just drag and drop the new files into your install of blarg, exact files are listed here:
 */index.php